Gek91/The-Sandbox/terraform/module-example/README.md

+Create a new local module in modules folder.
+Then use the module two time to build similar components having different argument.
-Before, it's needed to define the valuee of the variables using a tfvars files or by command line arguments
+Before, it's needed to define the value of the variables using a tfvars files or by command line arguments

 <code> terraform init </code> to create terraform project locally<br>